Create and use Custom Elements with Angular

 gulp.task('default', ['concat']);

-As we can see the above will concatenate all the JavaScript files into one file.
-Let's run gulp by executing node_modules/gulp/bin/gulp.js.
-This should generate an app-greeter.js file in the dist folder.
+This concatenates all the JavaScript files into one.
+Run gulp via node_modules/gulp/bin/gulp.js.
+This generates an app-greeter.js file in the dist folder.

-Now we can try to use this custom element.
+Now we can try the custom element out.

-Let's move app-greeter.js somewhere else and let's create an index.html file as well with at a bare minimum the following content:
+Move app-greeter.js somewhere else and create an index.html with (at minimum) the following:

 <script src="app-greeter.js"></script>